 All the hard work paid off, as we won our first ever Champions award.
 We also won the Performance at Regionals and made it to state for the first time.
 There, we won Programming at state and were even a Champions finalist.

-This year we have three 8th graders and wanted to go all in and make it to worlds since it was their last year, so we all got a head start in the summer.
-We tested EV3 vs Spike Prime in our "Robot Olympics" and made the switch to Spike Prime (watch our videos to find out why).
+This year we have three 8th graders and wanted to go all in since it was their last year.
+We all got a head start in the summer and did a ton of testing with different robot designs.
+We tested EV3 vs Spike Prime in our "Robot Olympics" and made the switch to Spike Prime (watch our YouTube Videos to find out why).

 We toured a power plant, talked with electric vehicle owners, and learned about distribution through Dakota Electric who even sponsored us.
 We invented the "Smarter Charger" which took the electricity from your EV and dumped it back to the grid during peak times and recharged the EV during the night when electricity was cheaper.
 We built a working prototype and even filed a provisional patent.
 We also worked with Argonne National Lab.